-Donors: Netherlands Ministry of Foreign Affairs, HEINEKEN International, International Finance Corporation
+Donors: Netherlands Ministry of Foreign Affairs, HEINEKEN International, International Finance Corporation (IFC)

 What we do

 EUCORD is partnering with HEINEKEN and its subsidiary BRALIRWA to assist with the implementation of the Community Revenue Enhancement through Agricultural Technology Extension project otherwise known as CREATE.
-Support by the Ministry is used to: (a) integrate groups of smallholder farmers into HEINEKEN’s supply chain; and (b) train these farming families in good agricultural practices.
+Support by the Ministry is used to: (a) integrate groups of smallholder farmers into BRALIRWA’s supply chain; and (b) train these farming families in good agricultural practices.
 This not only helps to substitute imported raw materials by local ones (thereby saving scarce foreign exchange resources) but also helps establish local supply chains, which transfer purchasing power from the urban middle class to the rural poor.

 The CREATE Rwanda project aims to limit the dependency on imported maize in Rwanda.
 BRALIRWA uses maize grits as an adjunct which is supplied by a local miller, Minimex, which aside grits also produces maize flour for human consumption and animal feed.
 In order to meet Minimex’s maize needs, the amount of locally sourced maize needs to be increased to reduce the quantity of imported maize.
 The CREATE project is training farmers on improved agronomic practices, facilitating access to seed and fertilizer, arranging contracts between cooperatives and the buyer, and training farmers on post-harvest handling.
 The project also conducts demonstrations on new production technologies, such as the use of maize hybrids and micro-nutrients.